Multiple Myeloma Clinical Trial

 Outpatient follow-up is planned for 2 weeks, and 1, 2, 3, 4, 6, 9, and 12 months after the CAR T-cell infusion.
 Afterwards, follow-up will be every six months up to at least 5 years.

-BCMA expression will need to be documented on the majority of malignant plasma cells by flow cytometry at the NIH at some time after the original anti-BCMA CAR T-cell infusion in all patients undergoing a second anti-BCMA CAR T-cell infusion.
+BCMA expression will need to be documented on the majority of malignant plasma cells by flow cytometry at the NIH at some time after the original anti-BCMA chimeric antigen receptors (CARs) T-cell infusion in all patients undergoing a second anti-BCMA CAR T-cell infusion.

 Bone marrow plasma cells must make up less than 50% of total bone marrow cells based on a bone marrow biopsy performed within 24 days of the start of protocol treatment.